james-morrison/hebtools/README.md

 statistics are then calculated on the wave sets and then exported as an Excel workbook ( .xlsx file ).
-This module needs to be passed a path to a buoy data directory, the set size used for statistic calculation are based upon on the duration if the raw files ( usually 30 minutes ).
+This module needs to be passed a path to a buoy data directory, the set size used for statistic calculation are based upon on the duration of the raw files ( usually 30 minutes ).

 Statistical terms are calculated (Hrms,Hstd,Hmean where H is the wave heights ) and compared to the standard deviation of the heave displacement ( Hv_std ) to